Alex-Li107/Jitto_OA/README.md

 Users also are limited to 1000 requests a month

 To add an API key, add to the header: `x-api-key` and then the key

+## DynamoDB
+The primary key of the database is an uuid generated upon insert.
+The other fields are the name and description field